shenwei356/LexicMap/docs/content/_index.md

 ### Easy to install

+Linux, Windows, MacOS and more OS are supported.

 Both x86 and ARM CPUs are supported.

+Just [download](https://github.com/shenwei356/lexicmap/releases) the binary files and run!

-Just install it by
+Or install it by

     conda install -c bioconda lexicmap

-Or [download](https://github.com/shenwei356/lexicmap/releases) the binary files for popular platforms.

 {{< button size="small" relref="installation" >}}Installation{{< /button >}}